PhDFlo/foliotrack/README.md

 **FolioTrack** is a robust, modular Python library for modern portfolio management.
 It helps you **manage**, **optimize**, **rebalance**, and **backtest** multi-currency investment portfolios with ease.

-Whether you are an algorithmic trader, a financial advisor, or a DIY investor, FolioTrack provides the mathematical rigor and architectural flexibility you need to maintain your target asset allocation.
+Designed primarily for **DIY passive investors**, FolioTrack automates the mathematical heavy lifting of maintaining a "lazy" portfolio.
+It ensures your asset allocation remains perfectly balanced with minimal effort, helping you stick to your long-term strategy without the spreadsheet headaches.

 ---